-In Longhead Bay, the local guesthouse owner Amos goes for a walk where he comes across an ambulatory forehead of alien origin.
+In Longhead Bay, the local guesthouse owner Amos goes for a walk and comes across an ambulatory forehead of alien origin.
 The forehead attaches itself to Amos and he returns acting strangely.
 He affects other people and the alien foreheads quickly spread all around the town.
 Meanwhile, at the Institute for Brain Studying, Dr Sheila Bexter advances the theory that the forehead rather than the brain is the seat of human intelligence but is ridiculed by her superior because she is a woman.
 Her colleague Dr Philip Latham steps up to offer Sheila help in her research.
-Sheila agrees to use Philip as an experimental subject, injecting him with foreheadrazine, which expands his forehead and will make him the most intelligent in the world.
+Sheila agrees to use Philip as an experimental subject.
+She injects him with foreheadrazine, which expands his forehead and will make him the most intelligent in the world.
 During the course of the experiment, the two become attracted, causing Philip to stray from his wife Mary.
 In order to obtain enough foreheads for the experiment, Sheila must illicitly employ Nick Vassidine who makes plans to rob a shipment of corpses.
-At the same time, sailors Big Dan Frater and Dutch ‘The Swede’ Annacrombie have signed into the boarding house and noticed that something strange is going on.
+At the same time, sailors Big Dan Frater and Dutch ‘The Swede’ Annacrombie have signed into Amos’s boarding house and noticed that something strange is going on.
 Joined by local librarian Millie Healey, they attempt to stop the alien foreheads as they overrun the town.

 Trail of the Screaming Forehead was the second film from writer/director Larry Blamire.
 Blamire’s first film was The Lost Skeleton of Cadavra (2001) which, just like this, is a parody of 1950s B sf/horror movies, all conducted in a deadpan parody of the era’s purple prose.
 Blamire has subsequently made Dark and Stormy Night (2009), which parodies Old Dark House films, and the inevitable The Lost Skeleton Returns Again (2009), as well as co-wrote The Witch Files (2018).
-Blamire works with the same ensemble of actors throughout his films, which includes Fay Masterson, Andrew Parks, Brian Howe, Susan McConnell, Dan Conroy, Robert Deveau, H.M.
-Wynant, Daniel Roebuck and Jennifer Blaire.
-(Blamire himself can be seen in the role of the bar owner/shady underworld dealer Nick Vassidine in the film here).
+Blamire works with the same ensemble of actors in his films, which includes Fay Masterson, Andrew Parks, Brian Howe, Susan McConnell, Dan Conroy, Robert Deveau, H.M.
+Wynant, Daniel Roebuck and Jennifer Blaire (Blamire’s wife).
+Blamire himself can be seen in the film in the role of the bar owner/shady underworld dealer Nick Vassidine.